Before you leave...

 At Okoko Cosmétiques, consistently investing and pursuing R & D is one of our core values.
 The Okoko line was developed and formulated by skincare formulator and researcher Oyéta Kokoroko.
-In collaboration with our team of passionate skincare formulators, we pride ourselves on offering evidence-based products in luxurious formulations that work to reveal more youthful, smooth and luminous skin appearance.
+We pride ourselves on offering evidence-based products in luxurious formulations that work to reveal more youthful, smooth and luminous skin appearance.

 We dedicate extensive hours doing R & D to come up with amazingly effective products that are exciting, luxurious and elegant, and formulas that are based on customers needs, feedback and concerns.
 As a result, our evidence-based formulations deliver exceptional results.